 Here at UL Lafayette, all Liberal Arts majors are required to have a minor.
 The requirements for your minor are established by the department in which you major, so be sure to consult with your advisor when selecting a minor.
 Typically, the requirement is 18 hours in a field other than your major.

-The philosophy program offers two courses that focus on critical thinking: PHIL 202 Critical Thinking and PHIL 210 Practical Argumentation.
-PHIL 202 focuses more on deductive argumentation, and PHIL 210 focuses more on inductive argumentation and psychological errors.
+The philosophy program offers two courses that focus on critical thinking: PHIL 201 How to Think About Weird Things and PHIL 202 Critical Thinking.
+PHIL 202 focuses more on deductive argumentation, and PHIL 201 focuses more on inductive argumentation and psychological errors.
 Both courses are a good place to begin developing your critical thinking skills.
+These courses also help prepare you for a more advanced course in logic, PHIL 361 Symbolic Logic.

 If you are pursuing interests in history, you may find that a knowledge of historical philosophical movements supplements your understanding of historical events.
 Philosophy courses such as PHIL 321 Plato, Aristotle and the Ancients, PHIL 322 History of Modern Philosophy, PHIL 327 Existentialism and Phenomenology, PHIL 329 Topics in the History of Philosophy and PHIL 428 Seminar in the History of Philosophy may be of particular interest.